Your basket is currently empty!

 More and more neighborhoods make a big deal out of making their neighborhood scary to visit this day.
-Some smaller towns are having huge Halloween parties and have a Halloween committee who spends a lot of their own time to plan activities and how to dress their town to make it extra scary.
-Outside of Copenhagen there is a very small town called Måløv.
+Some smaller towns are having huge Halloween parties and have a Halloween committee that spends a lot of their own time planning activities and how to dress their town to make it extra scary.
+Outside of Copenhagen, there is a very small town called Måløv.
 The town has a huge Halloween party each year.
 It cost a small fee to participate in the activities.
 In 2017 the town decided to support the Unicef project “Education for All” by donating a dollar for every sold ticket.

 - Cookies formed as fingers with almonds as fingernails

 - Small meringues ghosts in different pale colors with eyes made of melted chocolate

 - Small bags with almonds or other nuts roasted in cocoa or chili